Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/Functions.md

 For example, to count departments that start with "M", use: `=COUNTIF(A2:A19,"M*")`

 ### Using Multiple Criteria with COUNTIFS
 If you need to count the number of cells based on multiple criteria, you can use the COUNTIFS function.
+For detailed explanation on the parameters used in COUNTIFS, visit [Google Sheets Help Center - COUNTIFS](https://support.google.com/docs/answer/3256550?hl=en#).
  > Scenario: You need to count the number of employees in Marketing department with a performance rating of 4.0 or higher.

 1. Type `=COUNTIFS()` in a cell.